 We’re going to deep dive into the original 4 Ps but also give you 4 new pillars to add to your marketing campaigns plan so you can have successful, ROI generating campaigns that blow your competition out of the water.

 So, let’s jump right in and see where it all began...

-To understand where we currently stand, we first need to have a look at why the 4 Ps of marketing was first created.
+However, to understand where we currently stand, we first need to have a look at why the 4 Ps of marketing were first created.
 Back in the 1940s, James Culliton, a Professor of Marketing at Harvard University, first introduced the idea of a “mix” in marketing.
-This approach made it clear that marketing wasn’t just one facet but a blend of multiple elements the marketer had to put together.’
+This approach made it clear that marketing wasn’t just one facet but a blend of multiple elements the marketer had to put together.

 The same idea later caught the eyes of multiple researchers and marketing professionals until E. Jerome McCarthy presented the idea of the 4 Ps of marketing in 1960 in the "Basic Marketing: A Managerial Approach" book he co-wrote.
 This original concept was used entirely for the decision-making process, leaving out vital parts of a marketing strategy like people and personalization.

 The traditional 4 Ps of marketing referred to the core elements of a successful marketing strategy:

 In present times, the 4 Ps of marketing model is used to guide the marketing process as you’re placing a product on the market.

 Beyond merely aiding the decision-making process, this marketing concept guides the entire marketing strategy by ensuring no elements are left out of your campaigns.
 When implemented in detail, the 4 Ps of marketing help you increase your sales, boost your brand awareness, and raise your profits.